 The mesh backpanel is suspended, meaning that it is not fully sewn onto the padding of the backpanel.
 That’s why it is also called trampoline backpanel – there is always a tiny bit of space between your back and the backpanel, which allows for airflow.
 This does a good job at keeping you cool, especially in warm weather.
 And that’s the reason why Osprey puts this technology in all of their packs that are designed for spring and summer adventures.

-It also helps that the harness is highly ventilated as well – that increases airflow, and allows you to stay completely cool.
+It also helps that the harness is highly ventilated as well – which increases airflow and allows you to stay completely cool.
 Especially because the harness and shoulder straps feature some really thick padding – without the increased ventilation, they would you’d get hot and sweaty in just a few minutes.

 And the same goes for backpacks – in order to ensure you stay comfortable throughout your adventures with this Osprey, it has to fit you perfectly.
 The good news is that everything about the harness is adjustable.
 So, it won’t fit just right out of the box, but you’ll get there easily if you know how to adjust the pack properly.